Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-image-magnify.md

 }
 ```

-We added these 2 calculations to add some overflow on the right side and the bottom.
-This is needed because our hover is bigger than the image so it must be fixed with above code.
+We added these two calculations to add some overflow on the right side and the bottom.
+This is needed because our hover is bigger than the image, so it must be fixed with the above code.

 ```js
 // Set the background of the magnified image horizontal